 The safety of and care for sport club members, visitors, and spectators should be a top priority.
 It is vital for each sport club to identify and evaluate potential risks to streamline response and to mitigate hazards.
-A well-designed emergency action plan (EAP) will include the elements of risk management most closely associated with injury prevention, safety, and response.
-The safety officer assumes responsibility for implementing the EAP when appropriate and ensuring that proper risk management procedures are followed during all sport club activities.

 Elements of Risk Management